What’s a solar farm?

 The supporting structures that hold the modules are designed to withstand wind loads of 105-120 mph.

-There are companies that place solar panels on top of warehouses, commercial buildings, and residential houses, but this is not what SRC does.
-The first part to consider is location – utility scale PV plants need to be near a viable transmission or distribution line to allow for connection to the grid to prevent needing long, expensive transmission lines.
+When siting a project, the first part to consider is location – utility scale PV plants need to be near a viable transmission or distribution line to allow for connection to the grid.
 Additionally, consolidating the PV plant into a concentrated location allows for more efficient and effective connection to the grid.
-The second part to consider is the size – large warehouses tend to be anywhere between 500,000 – 1,000,000 square feet, which is approximately 12 – 24 acres.
-Silicon Ranch aims to build utility scale PV plants which require larger areas to generate the amount of energy necessary.
+The second part to consider is the size.
+Silicon Ranch’s customers typically require more generation capacity than what these locations can accommodate.
 Another factor is that not all existing buildings were designed or built to hold the structural load of a PV plant on the rooftops.

-We aim to deliver power into the communities that the power will serve.
-Each community has a range of siting options available, including both roof top and ground mounted.
+We aim to deliver low-cost and reliable renewable energy into the communities that the power will serve.
+Each community has a range of siting options available, including both rooftop and ground mounted.
 In addition to questions of scale and structural stability, rooftop is by far the most expensive option for the installation of solar energy.
-Ground-mounted solar energy is the lowest cost form of new electricity generation in the United States today, and it is an important energy source for helping to keep rates low.
+Ground-mounted solar energy is the lowest cost form of new electricity generation in the United States today, and it is an important energy source for helping to keep rates low for local homes and businesses.

-Learn more about Silicon Ranch’s focus on domestic energy production
+Learn more about Silicon Ranch’s focus on domestic manufacturing

 “Silicon Ranch is one of the largest owners of solar assets in the United States.
 And they have a deep commitment to sustainability and regenerative solar, both in terms of agriculture but also creating a circular economy.
 And we’re thrilled to be working with them in a deep partnership to scale this for the industry.